20th Annual Hawaii AP® Summer Institute

 Building an AP Program

 This workshop will provide an in-depth survey of ways to start and support an AP program.
-Day one is geared toward administrators and exploring ways to provide support for AP teachers in learning how to use data to promote equitable growth.
-It will also provide tools for assessing existing AP programs, and cover specific administrative topics, such as models for obtaining financial support, school policies, and use of block schedules.
+Geared toward administrators, the sessions in Day one will explore ways to provide support for AP teachers in learning how to use data to promote equitable growth.
+The sessions will also provide tools for assessing existing AP programs, and cover specific administrative topics, such as models for obtaining financial support, school policies, and the use of block schedules.

 The remaining three days are designed to assist counselors and school administrators in increasing student preparation for and achievement in AP courses and in directing academic and counseling programs in both middle school and high school.
-This session will also provide training for new and experienced AP Coordinators.
+These sessions will also provide training for new and experienced AP Coordinators.
 A special one-day rate is available for administrators who wish to attend the first day only.

 Continuing Education Units